darenr/report_creator/docs/source/getting_started.rst

 ----

 There are components for ``rc.Yaml()``, ``rc.Json()``, ``rc.Python()``, ``rc.Java()``, ``rc.Shell()``, and ``rc.Sql()``,  each
 will format and render with color syntax highlighting.
+Plain text can also be styled as code with ``rc.Plaintext()``, although this has limited use, it can be used to show code that is not in a common language.

 .. image:: images/code.png
   :alt: rc.Java()